Randy-Mills/dworkin/README.md

 # dworkin
-Dworkin is a discord not which can be called to randomly generate various useful things for Dungeon and Dragons.
+Dworkin is a discord bot which can be called to randomly generate various useful things for Dungeon and Dragons.

 To do: